Distinctiveness Maximization in Datasets Assemblage: Preparing the Datasets and Queries

 \subsection{Datasets Preparation}

-To control overlapping tuples in the candidate datasets, following existing works~\cite{NargesianAJ21,TaeW21}, we generate each set of candidate datasets, $D$, by sampling tuples from a data pool, $d_{\text{pool}}$.
+To control overlapping tuples in the candidate datasets, following existing related studies~\cite{NargesianAJ21,TaeW21}, we generate each set of candidate datasets, $D$, by sampling tuples from a data pool, $d_{\text{pool}}$ (see Table~\ref{tab:datasets} for five data pools).
 We introduce two new parameters, $s_{\min}$ and $s_{\max}$, which set the lower and upper bounds ($s_{\min}|D|$, and $s_{\max}|D|$) which is the expected number of tuples in $D$.
 We randomly choose a sampling rate $s$ within $[s_{\min}, s_{\max}]$ and then sample $s|d_{\text{pool}}|$ tuples from $d_{\text{pool}}$ to produce each candidate dataset $d$.
-We repeat this process to generate all of candidate datasets $D$.
+We repeat this process to generate all datasets in $D$.

 In our experiments, we set the size of $D$ to $|D| =20$ by default.
 Additionally, we set $s_{\min} = 1/|D|=0.05$, implying that each tuple is expected to \emph{appear in at least one dataset}.
 We also set $s_{\max} = 2/|D|=0.1$, indicating that each tuple is expected to \emph{appear in at most two datasets}.
 This ensures that the datasets in $D$ have a realistic overlap of tuples but also maintain sufficient mutual distinctness.